-Data security is our priority and we are committed to safeguarding your information.
+Data security is our priority, and we are committed to safeguarding your information.
 We do this by:

 - Establishing policies and procedures for securely managing information;

-- Limiting employee access to sensitive information;
+- Using access controls to limit employee access to sensitive information;

 - Protecting against unauthorized access to customer data by using physical security, firewalls, data encryption, authentication and virus detection technology, as required;